lsst-tstn/tstn-023/index.rst

 This configuration allows us to maximize the segmentation of the system while minimizing the computing resources required by components.

 The motivation for this partitioning scheme derives mainly from the system architecture.
-The system architecture specify mainly two types components; Controllers and Remotes, in SalObj nomenclature.
+The system architecture specify mainly two component types; Controllers and Remotes, in SalObj nomenclature.
 Controllers are the base components upon which CSCs are created.
 They mainly consist of applications that read commands and write telemetry, events and acknowledgements.
-At the same time, to communicate with a CSC one would use a Remote, which write commands and read telemetry, events and acknowledgements.
+At the same time, to communicate with a CSC one would use a Remote, which writes commands and reads telemetry, events and acknowledgements.

 By allowing a separate partition for read and write operations, components can share most of the resources needed to communicate in both directions while still minimizing data duplication (as shown in :numref:`fig-partition`).
 One could argue that there could be a partition for each individual topic of the system, which would allow readers to only receive the data they are actually requesting.